What happens to your home, and mortgage, when you split up?

 The other option depends on a variety of factors, especially if you face other difficult circumstances at this time, like if young children are involved and need to remain in the house, or the market is down and neither of you can afford to face the loss.
 Sometimes the second option is the only option.

 If that’s the case and you’re going to be the one buying out the other half, you will have to refinance your mortgage using a single income.
-A good rule of thumb is to find out whether or not you can afford the new mortgage payments.
-Any lender will ask for proof that you are capable of paying the new mortgage payments even before you are able to apply for refinancing.
+Please get in touch with me so I can run the numbers to see if you will qualify for the mortgage on your own.

-You will also need to negotiate and agree on an amount to buy your ex-partner out.
+You will also need to negotiate and agree on an amount to buy your ex-partner out of the property.
 If the equity in your home is sufficient, you may be able to withdraw it to pay out your existing spouse.
 If you do decide to go this route and refinance your mortgage post-separation, please contact me to help you navigate this, sometimes daunting, process.

 Above all else, if you are facing a divorce or separation that will affect your mortgage – get informed first.
 It is difficult to know if you are making the right decision unless you discuss it with an experienced mortgage provider.
 I can help by informing you of your options and the necessary steps to proceed with obtaining a mortgage on your own, and ultimately help you find a solution that best fits your current financial situation.